songtov/poetry-setting/README.md

 A modern Python project template using Poetry for dependency management, featuring best practices and development tools.

+> ⭐ **Note**: If you find this template helpful, please give it a star!
+That's all I need. 😊

 ## 🚀 Features

 - **Poetry** for dependency management